 Iona Macintyre is a Senior Lecturer in Hispanic Studies at the University of Edinburgh.
 Iona’s teaching and research has focused on nineteenth-century Spanish American history and culture.
 Within this area she works primarily on Argentina, history of the book, translation studies, gender studies and transatlantic relations.
 She has also published on the contemporary fiction of Jorge Accame.

 Fiona Mackintosh is a Senior Lecturer in Latin American Literature at the University of Edinburgh with research interests in gender studies, comparative literature and literary translation.
 Fiona specialises in Argentinian fiction and poetry and has published extensively on Alejandra Pizarnik and Silvina Ocampo in particular, as well as on contemporary authors.
-She has translated Luisa Valenzuela’s The Other Book for Bomb magazine and selected poems by Esteban Peicovich for In Other Words.
+Her co-translation of The Adventures of China Iron by Gabriela Cabezón Cámara was shortlisted for the International Booker Prize in 2020.
 She is currently writing a book on the novels of Claudia Piñeiro.